-The First 3 Things To Do If You’ve Been Diagnosed With Irritable Bowel Syndrome (IBS)
+3 Things to Do If You’ve Been Diagnosed with IBS

 What is Irritable Bowel Syndrome?

 Irritable bowel syndrome is a chronic, long term, recurring functional condition, meaning that when you are tested via labs or colonoscopy, everything looks normal.
 There seems to be no reason for your symptoms, nevertheless you have them and they are debilitating.

 The Frustration of an Irritable Bowel Syndrome Diagnosis